-That’s pretty explicit.
-I remember how gentle Doug was during sex, so it’s no problem for me.
+That is pretty explicit.
+I remember how gentle Doug was during sex, so it is not a problem for me.

 “Are you two less passionate than at first?”

 “No way.
 It just keeps getting better.
-I know he crushes badly on you still.
-All three of us are so tight, it’ll be sweet.
+I know he still crushes badly on you.
+All three of us are so tight, it will be sweet.
 I do love him.
-I’ll bet you really don’t.
-Will it bother you if we share you?”
+I bet you really do not.
+Is it cool if we share you?”

 “Naw.
 I just know it’s gonna be sweet.”

 I kiss him to seal the deal.
 We strip off and fall asleep cuddled up.
-I barely remember Doug coming in, although he is deep inside me and all three of us cum simultaneously.
+I barely remember Doug joining us, although he is deep inside me and all three of us cum simultaneously.
 My post-coital sleep habit makes it hard to remember the whole performance.
-I know it’s not just a performance for the two of them.
+I know it is more than just a performance for the two of them.
 I look around for Jace, but he never shows up.
 I wonder if I should tell them about the Friendly Ghost.

 I wake up early and bring coffee into Tony’s room.
 Doug has us move to the master bedroom.
 He loves acting out his master role.
 All three of us are comfortably drinking coffee in the king-size bed.
 Later, Jimmy comes in and joins us.

 After we confess our sins from the previous night’s whoring, the talk turns to Joey.
-Lou Reed performing at the Roxie reminds me of Joey’s role in ‘Walk on the Wild Side.’
+Lou Reed performing at the Roxie reminded me of Joey’s role in ‘Walk on the Wild Side.’